tomaswww/FSND-Capstone/backend/README.md

 ## Testing Endpoints

+### Includes tests demonstrating role-based access control:
 To test the working endpoints please use the Postman collection provided: capstone-test-endpoints.postman_collection.json

+### Includes at least one test for expected success and error behavior for each endpoint using the unittest library:
 To test using unittest, make sure to have the backend runing, available data created on the db and from inside the backend folder, run:

 ```bash